 The Students of Concern (SOC) Group's mission is to promote the success and well-being of our students and of our college community.

 The Students of Concern (SOC) Group provides a central place to manage communication regarding concerns for students’ well-being and the safety of the college community, facilitate a timely and appropriate response to these concerns, and provide information to the college community regarding risk issues and resources available.

 The Office of the Vice President of Student Services will be the central contact for referrals, response and record keeping for Students of Concern.
-Directors or coordinators of Access and Equity Services; Campus Police; Office of Mental Health Services; Advising and Success; Health Center; and Residence Life and Judicial Affairs will be the other core members of the SOC Group.
+Directors or coordinators of Access and Equity Services; Campus Police; Mental Health Services; Student Conduct; Health Center; and Residence Life will be the other core members of the SOC Group.
 Additional College officials will be consulted as appropriate.

 NOTE: If the SOC Group becomes aware of a situation that threatens the general safety of the College community, the College’s Emergency Response Team will be informed and responsibility for action will shift to that group.

 The SOC Group will be responsible for gathering information, assessing the nature and seriousness of the concern, developing a plan of appropriate intervention, implementing the plan or communicating the plan to appropriate other staff members, and monitoring the disposition of the plan.